Hamstone: Style and usage

 Described by Simon Jenkins as "the loveliest building material in England", hamstone is soft enough to be cut to make decorative features such as doorway arches and bell openings in church towers such as at the Church of St Mary at Chedzoy, Somerset.
 The attractive colour also contributes to its being chosen by masons and architects for more than 1000 years for adorning the buildings in the countryside of surrounding Somerset.
 Hamstone is featured in the medieval church towers throughout the county, and the town of South Petherton is built largely of the material.

 Besides being used for building, hamstone was also burnt locally in small kilns for the manufacture of lime, predominantly for use as fertiliser.
 Some was used for the manufacture of builders' mortar and limewash render, but the results were of poor quality due to the iron content of the stone.
-At least two lime kilns still exist: one close to the abandoned medieval hamlet of Witcombe, with another close to Norton Quarry.
+At least two of the lime kilns still exist: one close to the abandoned medieval hamlet of Witcombe, and another close to Norton Quarry.